NitorCreations/nflow/README.md

 ### <a name="state-handler-methods"></a>State Handler Methods

 For each state there must exist a state handler method with the same name.
-The state handler method must be a `public` method that takes [`StateExecution`](nflow-engine/src/main/java/com/nitorcreations/nflow/engine/workflow/StateExecution.java) as an argument. `StateExecution` contains the main interface through which workflow implementation can interact with nFlow (see next section).
+The state handler method must be a `public` method that takes [`StateExecution`](nflow-engine/src/main/java/com/nitorcreations/nflow/engine/workflow/StateExecution.java) as an argument. `StateExecution` contains the main interface through which workflow implementation can interact with nFlow (see next section). `StateExecution` can be followed by optional state variable definitions ([see state variables](#state-variables)).

-Optionally you can define `@StateVar`-annotated POJOs (must have zero argument constructor) or Java primitive types as additional arguments after `StateExecution`.
-The additional arguments are automatically persisted by nFlow after state execution and passed automatically to subsequent state handler methods (see state variables in next section).
-In `CreditApplicationWorkflow` class `WorkflowInfo` is instantiated automatically (`instantiateNull=true`) when `createCreditApplication`-method is entered.
-Values set in `createCreditApplication` are afterwards available in other state handler methods.

 Each state handler method must define and schedule the next state execution.
 For instance, `CreditApplicationWorkflow.createCreditApplication()` defines that acceptCreditApplication-state is executed immediately next.
 Manual and final states (e.g. acceptCreditApplication and error) must unschedule themself.